debu19/Practise_PHP/README.md

 # Projects_PHP
-This is a project folder where I update my software projects
+This is a storage place which records my journey of learning PHP along with MySQL